Last Updated on

 Or do you lay there as your alarm goes off, seriously contemplating just rolling over and going back to sleep, thinking “I hate my job, anyway.
 So what if I get fired?”

 Hopefully your answer is closer to the first option.

 But if you’re reading this, my guess is that that isn’t the case.

 We spend roughly a third of our lives at work.
-(Not to mention all the time we spend commuting and getting ready for work each day.)
+(Not to mention all the time we spend commuting, getting ready for work each day, and thinking about work.)